medalotte/interleaved-sync-FIFO/README.md

 # SystemVerilog-interleaved-sync-FIFO
-Description of high-throughput and high-capacity synchronous FIFO by using SystemVerilog
+Description of low-latency and high-capacity synchronous FIFO for FPGA implementation by using SystemVerilog

 ## Feature
+- 1data/cycle realized by interleaving two fifo
+- Don't use distributed RAM, but BRAM

 ## License
 MIT